You do not have to log in to use Library Search.

 Request this item

-When you see the full holdings display for the item you should select the relevant holding.
+When you have viewed the holdings information for the item you should select the relevant holding.
 Use the comments box to specify the date and volume of the item you require, if applicable, then click or tap Submit this request.
 You will receive an email notifying you that the request has been made, but it will not appear in your Library Search account.

 Track your requests

-You can check on the progress of your requests by logging in to Library Search and looking at My Account.
+You will receive email notifications when items you have requested are ready to consult.
+You can also check on the progress of your requests by logging in to Library Search and looking at My Account.
 My requests lists all the items you have asked for, and My loans lists all the items available for you to consult.
-You can also check My messages.

 Items which have been requested using the Alternative request system such as journals, newspapers and Advocates Library material will not appear on your Library Search account, but you can track the progress of these requests by contacting us.